gvlproject/gvl.ansible.playbook/readme.md

 The easiest method for building the base machine image is to use [Packer][packer].
 Once you have it installed, check any variables specified at the top of `packer.json`, check the formatting of the file with `packer validate packer.json`, and run it with `packer build packer.json`.
-The command will provison an instance, run the Ansible image build role, and create a Machine Image.
+The command will provision an instance, run the Ansible image build role, and create a Machine Image.
 By default, images will be created on both AWS and Openstack/NeCTAR.
-Custom options can be set by editing `packer.json`, under `extra_arguments` section.
+Custom options can be set by editing `packer.json`, under the `extra_arguments` section.

 To build an image without Packer, make sure the default values provided in the gvl.ansible.image role and gvl.ansible.filesystem role suite you.
 Create